mh0w/multisite_search_tool/README.md

 Note that each site opens in a new tab or window, so you may need to tell your browser's popup blocker to allow this tool to create popups (new tabs/windows).

-You will need to be able to `pip install` any missing required packages.
+You will need to install any missing required packages, such as by running the run.bat file if you have pip setup.

 Open the multisite search tool by running the run.bat file.
-This will install any missing required packages and open the search tool.
+This will install any missing required packages (using `pip install`) and open the search tool.

 **OPTIONAL** - user configuration: you can choose the Conda environment you want to use near the